orlando21/dev-portfolio/_posts/2016-06-05-techcomm-marcomm.md

 ### Twin paths

 Typically the two departments---marketing and techcomm---have little to say to each other.
 It's not only that their goals differ; it's also become an "us and them" problem.
-This is unfortunate, because both departments stand to benefit from more cooperation.
+This is unfortunate, because both departments could benefit from more cooperation.

 One unfortunate consequence is that few technical writers work with scripting frameworks or are aware of how these can benefit their output.
 Tools for both web design and for handling complex information have grown independently.